MaheshT18/sguwebsite/README.md

 # sguwebsite

-I have deployed this project to test and deploy it in aws.
+I have Deployed this Project to Test and Deploy it in 'AWS'.
-For 'AWS' Learning

 Sanjay Ghodawat University Website